Berkeley-MDes/tdf-fa24-shannafinnigan/README.md

 # Week 5 #
 ## :pushpin: 09/30/2024

-Describe (in your report) what the changes you’re making in the code result in.
-Example: Can you add a second button?
-How does that alter the functionality of the circuit, or the overall system?
-What changes are to be made in the C++ file to account for that?
-Check the official documentation for information on specific functions and concepts.
-Consider what you are engaging with there is a timing system, a number of variables you’re interacting with, some output (serial log, LED illumination onboard, outboard LED), the ability to push results to the Particle cloud.
-How do these elements work together to make a cohesive whole?
-How can a system like this benefit a new design you might consider?
-What are the entry points of this system?
-What kinds of advantages does it have over others?
-Document your thoughts in your report.
-What kinds of ecosystems are missing in your daily life?
-Document your thoughts in your report.
-Document your failures, successes, and realizations in weekly report Consider how some of the pieces of the ecosystem demo you are engaging in might relate to other systems you come across (as annotated in your prior report)

 For Monday, we had to play around with the example files.
 I was able to flash three of them to the Photon 2, including 02_helloworld_spell, 04_make_it_blink, and 03_altering_periodicity.
 This was a bit challenging at first because I had to remember the steps we had done in class, but I ended up meeting with some classmates and they helped remind me of some of the steps I forgot.
 For example, being able to see output using the Serial Monitor- which I didn't remember to do on my own.
 Check out some of the videos I made while flashing these down below!

 https://github.com/user-attachments/assets/b6fdb29a-0a20-44a6-9440-b887d58b7891